mkohler/cython_swig/README.rst

     Here's the implementation.
 The important thing to notice is that the string itself is stored as a static variable.

-    In this way, the string is stored with the code itself, and we can bypass the memory management of C strings.
+    In this way,  we can bypass the memory management of C strings.
 We'll get to that soon enough.

 adder.i: get_version()
 ======================